 The Honors Specialization in Global Economics is designed for students interested in global issues and international careers.
 It provides students with the basic tools of economics as well as the knowledge needed to understand international issues and the global economy.
 This module is multi-disciplinary, and students can easily combine this program with a major or minor in language or other area of international studies.
 Studying abroad opportunities through one of our international exchange programs can be easily incorporated into this module.

-The Ivey/Economics Combined Degree program is administered on behalf of the Richard Ivey School of Business and the Department of Economics in the Faculty of Social Science.
-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA (Honors) in Economics in one of three Honors Specialization modules offered in the Department of Economics.
-This program provides an excellent opportunity to obtain both business management skills and the economic background to put them to good use.
+The Ivey/Economics Combined Degree, Ivey/PPE-E, and Ivey/PPE-P combined degree programs are administered on behalf of the Richard Ivey School of Business and the Department of Economics in the Faculty of Social Science.
+The combined degrees are five-year programs leading to a BA in Honors Business Administration (HBA) and a BA (Honors) in Economics in one of the Honors Specialization modules offered in the Department of Economics.
+These programs provide an excellent opportunity to obtain both business management skills and the economic background or the PPE interdisciplinary background to put them to good use.

 The Major in Economics and the Major in Financial Economics provide a strong foundation in economic concepts and tools, as well as their application to the real world economy and public policy.
 These modules are often combined with the study of another discipline as part of an Honors Double Major degree.